 Day 03: Selous Walking Safari – Dar es Salaam.

 Not only Dr. David Livingstone can walk across the savanna – you can too!
-You will have a dedicated and very knowledgable armed guard with you whilst you experience this amazing African bush experience.
+You will have a dedicated and very knowledgeable armed guard with you whilst you experience this amazing African bush experience.
 His rifle is there only for your protection but it is rarely used.
-We have walked past resting lions before now without being endangered in any way, although the adrenilin pumped through our veins giving us a real adventure.
+We have walked past resting lions before now without being endangered in any way, although the adrenaline pumped through our veins giving us a real adventure.
 Even if such animals did react to such close proximity you just follow the guards advice.
 Usually that would mean standing still until the beast has satisfied its curiosity and wanders off.
 This usually happens without the use of a gun but if the weapon is used it will scare off the animal with warning shots.
 Such incidents are, however, very rare.
-This amzing adventure takes you as close to nature as it can get.
+This amazing adventure takes you as close to nature as it can get.

 Your on foot safari will begin early morning and you will be back at your lodgings in time for a late morning brunch, and probably much wiser about East African wildlife as your guide will have explained much and would have answered your questions.
 After brunch it is time to pack and head back to Dar es Salaam where we drop you off at the previously agreed location.